 Let us take care that our churches are not turned into little more than ecclesiastical malls–gathering places which are simply for our convenience–rather than what they truly are: the very dwelling-place of the Incarnate God.

-It is most certainly the case that the Old Testament makes a big deal of holy places (holy ground, as in the story of Moses and the burning bush), holy objects (the arc of the covenant), holy people (priests), and holy buildings (the Temple).
+The Old Testament certainly makes a big deal of holy places (holy ground, as in the story of Moses and the burning bush), holy objects (the arc of the covenant), holy people (priests), and holy buildings (the Temple).
 Temporal location matters in the Old Testament.
 In Deuteronomy, the people of God are commanded “you are to seek the place the Lord your God will choose from among all your tribes to put his Name there for his dwelling.
 To that place you must go” (Deuteronomy.
 12:5ff).
 The Place, it turns out, is Jerusalem, specifically, the Temple, the Place of God’s dwelling.

-To say that God is present in a particular place does not in any way reduce His omnipresence.
-God is always present everywhere.
+To speak of God’s present in a particular place does not in any way reduce His omnipresence, His presence everywhere at all times.
 However, He sometimes manifests His presence in more powerful and revealing ways.
-He might be said to be “specially” present in a location in that He makes His power especially evident in that place.
+One could say that He is “specially” present in a location where He makes His power especially evident.

 Even in the Old Testament there was the danger of God’s people turning the Temple into an idol, of worshipping the place rather than the person, of turning the religious element given for worship into an object of worship.
 God will never be contained within a building or a city.
-He is always transcendent.
+He remains eternally transcendent.

-Nevertheless, in the Old Testament, God certainly declares certain objects and locations specifically holy and set apart and it was necessary for God’s people to treat those objects and places with reverence and respect.
+Nevertheless, in the Old Testament, God certainly declares certain objects and locations specifically holy and set apart and He commanded His people to treat those objects and places with reverence and respect.